 Time to completion of data transfer

-We quote the transfer process to take anywhere from 24-48 hours but, this process can take anywhere from 30 minutes to an entire week to transfer all of your data.
+The transfer process usually takes from 24-48 hours, but this process can take anywhere from 30 minutes to an entire week to transfer all of your data.
 Numerous factors can cause slowness, such as poor processing power on the source server, slow network speeds between the source and destination servers, and systems administrators stopping backup processes due to server load issues caused by large cPanel accounts being backed up en masse.
-The only factors HostDime can control are servers within our network, and prompt updates being provided to clients as to the status of their transfer.
+The only factors HostDime can control are servers within our network, and ensuring prompt updates are being provided to clients as to the status of their transfer.

 Size restrictions on cPanel backups

 Single cPanel accounts over 50G in size can and will cause system load issues that many system administrators will stop from causing overload issues to their entire user base by stopping the backup process in an unfinished state.